Laker Airways: Demise

 The Skytrain concept was flawed, as it required high year-round loads to make money at discount prices, even though Laker Airways had lower costs and a simpler organisation.

-The airline began to fail when Pan Am, a transatlantic competitor, decided in October 1981 to drop its lowest economy fares where it was in competition with Skytrain by up to 66%.
+The airline began to fail when Pan Am, a transatlantic competitor, decided in October 1981 to lower its lowest economy fares where it was in competition with Skytrain by up to 66%.
 Laker retaliated by introducing a discounted premium cabin branded Regency Class.
 Following the end of the 1981/2 winter peak, there was insufficient traffic to support four airlines competing across the North Atlantic between January and March.
 At this point, state-owned British Airways and TWA, Laker's other transatlantic competitors, dropped their fares by a similar amount.
 As a result, Laker's loads and cash inflow halved between October 1981 and February 1982.
 It has also been suggested that Laker experienced a downturn after passengers began avoiding the DC-10 due to the series of high-profile fatal accidents that befell the type at the end of the 1970s.

-The final blow to Laker Airways came when British Caledonian (BCal) and other European operators operators of the DC-10 warned McDonnell Douglas and GE that if the companies moved forward with a rescue contract with Laker, they would cease all business with those companies.
-McDonnell Douglas and GE did not move proceed with the rescue, and Laker Airways collapsed in the early morning of 5 February 1982 with debts of £270 million, the largest corporate failure in Britain.
+The final blow to Laker Airways came when British Caledonian (BCal) and other European operators of the DC-10 warned McDonnell Douglas and GE that if the companies moved forward with a rescue contract with Laker, they would cease all business with those companies.
+McDonnell Douglas and GE did not proceed with the rescue, and Laker Airways collapsed in the early morning of 5 February 1982 with debts of £270 million, the largest corporate failure in Britain.

 Freddie Laker sued IATA member airlines British Airways, BCal, Pan Am, TWA, Lufthansa, Air France, Swissair, KLM, SAS, Sabena, Alitalia and UTA for conspiracy to put his airline out of business by predatory pricing.
 They settled out of court for US$50 million.
 BA reached a separate out-of-court agreement with Freddie Laker personally for £8 million.

 In July 1985, BA agreed to contribute an additional $35 million on top of its earlier out-of-court agreement with Freddie Laker.
-The total amount contributed by all parties enabled Laker to pay off his outstanding debts of $69 million, permitted BA to proceed with its own privatization, and saved the other airlines from potential bankruptcy.
+The total amount contributed by all parties enabled Laker to pay off his outstanding debts of $69 million, permitted BA to proceed with its own privatisation, and saved the other airlines from potential bankruptcy.

 Following Laker's demise, its former fleet was quickly re-allocated to other operators.
 These included two DC-10-10 widebodies that joined the fleet of British Caledonian Charter (BCal's charter division), four BAC One-Eleven 300 narrow-bodies BCal's seven One-Eleven 200s, and two Airbus A300B4 widebodies that were placed with Air Jamaica.